 \section{Conclusion}

-\TMCrevise{ This paper presents a novel sensor configuration that combines an event camera with mmWave radar, synchronizing their ultra-high sampling frequencies to enable mmE-Loc, a ground localization system designed for drone landings, achieving centimeter-level accuracy and millisecond-level latency. mmE-Loc comprises two key components: $(i)$ the consistency-instructed collaborative tracking (CCT) module, which exploits cross-modal temporal consistency along with the drone's physical knowledge of periodic micro-motions and structure to enable precise drone detection; and $(ii)$ the graph-informed adaptive joint optimization (GAJO) module, which enhances localization accuracy and reduces latency by leveraging cross-modal spatial complementarity.
-This module also incorporates the drone’s motion information to dynamically adjust the optimization timing and the size of the location set to be optimized, further minimizing computational overhead.
-Extensive evaluations across diverse scenarios validate the effectiveness and robustness of mmE-Loc. }
+\TMCrevise{ This paper presents a novel sensor configuration that combines an event camera with mmWave radar, synchronizing their ultra-high sampling frequencies to enable mmE-Loc, a ground localization system designed for drone landings, achieving cm-level accuracy and ms-level latency. mmE-Loc comprises two key components: $(i)$ consistency-instructed collaborative tracking (CCT) module, which exploits cross-modal temporal consistency along with the drone's physical knowledge of periodic micro-motions and structure to enable precise drone detection; and $(ii)$ graph-informed adaptive joint optimization (GAJO) module, which enhances localization accuracy and reduces latency by leveraging cross-modal spatial complementarity.
+Extensive evaluations across diverse scenarios validate effectiveness of mmE-Loc. }